rhysd/vim-grammarous/README.md

             \ }
 ```

-The rule names are displayed in Vim command line when you disable the rule in the info window or `<Plug>(grammarous-disable-rule)`.
+The rule names are displayed in Vim command line when you disable the rule in the info window or by `<Plug>(grammarous-disable-rule)`.

 ### How do I use this plugin with vim's spelllang?